No link between E-Bridge preschool gastroenteritis cases and central kitchen so far, says meal provider

 The authorities said last Friday that the food business operations of Middleton International School had been suspended.

-The central kitchen at 2 Tampines Road, where Middleton International School is also located, provides meals to 13 E-Bridge and four EtonHouse centres, as well as Middleton International School.
+The central kitchen at 2 Tampines Street 92, where Middleton International School is also located, provides meals to 13 E-Bridge and four EtonHouse centres, as well as Middleton International School.
 It has a catering licence issued by SFA, said EtonHouse.

 E-Bridge and Middleton International School are both part of the EtonHouse International Education Group.

 There have been no reported cases among students or staff at Middleton International School.
-The EtonHouse centres served by the same kitchen have not reported any such cases, except for one isolated case in one of the centres.
+The EtonHouse centres served by the same kitchen have not reported any such cases.

 An SFA-licensed caterer was appointed on Friday to serve the affected centres as a precautionary measure, and all meals continue to be provided without disruption.
 Meanwhile, all other EtonHouse campuses are continuing their food service operations as usual, the statement read.